Acte de déchéance de l'Empereur: Background

 Since the French Revolution had deposed Louis XVI, France had been almost constantly at war with most of Europe.
 Chronic political instability and the constant rumbles of war created a favourable terrain for a military coup, which General Bonaparte exploited on 18 Brumaire, establishing the French Consulate in the Constitution of the Year VIII, led by an equilateral triumvirate.
 Two years later, the Constitution was amended into the Constitution of the Year X, making Bonaparte First Consul for life.
-Finally, on 18 May 1804, the Sénat conservateur passed the Constitution of the Year XII. establishing an Emperor, Bonaparte, styling himself "Napoléon I, Emperor of the French".
-Napoleon was crowned emperor on 2 December 1804, inaugurating the First French Empire.
+Finally, on 18 May 1804, the Sénat conservateur passed the Constitution of the Year XII.
+The document converted the republic into a hereditary empire, and Bonaparte declared himself "Napoléon I, Emperor of the French".
+Napoleon was crowned emperor on 2 December 1804.

 A series of Napoleon's disasters and conflicts like the Peninsular War, the War of the Sixth Coalition, and the French invasion of Russia led to the near obliteration of the once overwhelming Grande Armée.
 By February 1814, the French Army was so depleted that, even after winning every battle of the Six Days' Campaign, it could not stop the march of the Allies on French soil on its route on Paris.

 The Allies arrived at the outskirts of Paris in late March, and Talleyrand maneuvered to take upon himself to negotiate the capitulation of Marmont, who defended the capital.
 On 31 March, Talleyrand dined at his hotel with Frederick William III of Prussia and Alexander I of Russia, and pleaded for a Bourbon restoration, arguing that the Senate would support the plan.